 MRT

 One of the cheapest ways to get to the city center is by using the MRT.
-To be more cost-effective, make sure to buy a Singapore Tourist Pass for 3 days which costs only S$20 (US$ 13.95) with an additional S$10 (US$ 6.95) refundable deposit.
+To be more cost-effective, make sure to buy a Singapore Tourist Pass for 3 days which costs only S$34 inclusive of a refundable deposit of S$10.
 The pass is also available for 1 and 2 days.

 Grab